ysmike/converge-testing/README.md

-- `--dist=loadscope`: designate a specific browser window for each test file when testing in parallel; without this flag, pytest by default consolidates tests from all test files into a single list, randomly chooses a test from that list, and sends that test to an arbitrary browser window - not the wanted behavior as we separate tests by file for various urls/DOMs
+- `--dist=loadscope`: designate a specific browser window for each test file when testing in parallel; without this flag, pytest by default consolidates tests from all test files into a single list, randomly chooses a test from that list, and sends that test to an arbitrary browser window - not the desired behavior as we separate tests into files to target different urls/DOMs